mchljams/blog-service/README.md

 * I really like the laravel swagger package.
 Id probably start integrating that to automatically generate the API docs.
 Although I have not tried with L8 so not sure if its supported.
-* If I was taking my time id spend more time on comments and docblock
+* If I was taking my time I'd spend more time on comments and docblock

 ## What would I have done differently

 * I would have used a tagging package, rather than building that from scratch.
 * Maybe looked for images package?
 Or worked that first.
-Thats an area I have not really spent much time on in the past.
+That's an area I have not really spent much time on in the past.